surniaulula/wpsso-ratings-and-reviews/README.md

 <p><strong>Extends the WordPress comment system.</strong></p>

-<p>Add ratings and reviews to Posts, Pages, and custom post types by extending the WordPress comment features.</p>
+<p>Add ratings and reviews to Posts, Pages, and custom post types by extending the WordPress comments templates.</p>

 <p><strong>Compatible with WooCommerce and its product ratings.</strong></p>